dudo/tag_check/README.md

 See action.yml for inputs.
 The usage is very straightforward:

 1. Look for a version within your app.
-2. Check if the version was updated appropriately.
+2. Check GitHub for a matching tag.
-3. Check GitHub for a matching tag.
+3. Exit if a tag is found, or can't reach GitHub.

-4. Exits if a tag is found, or couldn't reach GitHub.
+Use when you want to tag a commit.

 ```yaml
 # .github/workflows/git_tag.yaml